 You can end a test manually at any time by clicking on the Stop button found in the top right corner of the results page.
 Remember that a test can also end automatically if the condition indicated in its end mode is met.

-After completing a test, and to improve the conversion of your website, click on the Apply button of the winning variant (if it exists) and the content of the original page will be replaced with the content of the winning variant.
+After completing a test (the test must be STOPPED), and to improve the conversion of your website, click on the Apply button of the winning variant (if it exists) and the content of the original page will be replaced with the content of the winning variant.